 Out the gate I was sceptical about the righteous anger that was swelling online.
 It seems to me that accusing Darren Star of ‘resting on cliches’ is a bit like criticising Michael Bay for not passing the Bechdel test.
 This is the man who fashioned a megaverse out of four Cosmpolitan-wielding Manhattan-ites who croon fabulous! without irony.
 He had already sent a precocious sample-sized American to Paris, and we lapped it up, even when she too didn’t bother to learn French, squealed at the Eiffel Tower and wore questionable berets and tulle maxi skirts.

-I’m also tempted to defend Patricia Field’s fashion choices, which have also been getting a fair slating online.
-Is it realistic that a 20-something social media strategist could afford a revolving door of Dolce & Gabbana and Chanel?
+I’m also tempted to defend Patricia Field’s fashion choices, which have also found themselves the target of outsized ridicule.
+Is it realistic that a 20-something social media strategist could afford new-season Dolce & Gabbana and Chanel?
 No, but realism has never been Field’s MO.
 It can be easy to forget with the 20 years of distance we have now, but Sex and the City does not represent an accurate time capsule of typical ’90s and early ’00s style.
 The first season of SATC aired in 1998, when the chicest woman in New York City was still Carolyn Bessette Kennedy, universally beloved for her lo-fi take on Upper East Side glamour.
 By 2002, the world was worshipping at the altar of Sienna Miller and her widely-emulated brand of modern bohemia.

 When SATC aired Carrie’s wardrobe was also considered brash and garish and was, like Emily’s, ridiculed.
 The tutu?
 The bustle skirt?
 The midriff belt?
 All are truly insane concoctions that referenced the style of the time only loosely.
-Emily’s rose-printed Off-White puffer, oversized green Chanel blazer (accessorised with a plaid bucket hat, naturally) and whatever that outrageous basketball vest/lace blouse combination was are, granted, not my personal taste—but they’re a totally natural continuation of the Field legacy.
+Emily’s rose-printed Off-White puffer, oversized green Chanel blazer (accessorised with a plaid bucket hat, naturally) and outrageous basketball vest are, granted, not to my personal taste—but they are a natural continuation of the Field legacy.

 It was refreshing to see something bordering on genuinely individual style presented on the small screen.
-Instagram has made fashion feel stiflingly homogenous, defined by the ubiquity of a handful of pieces each season and by the general consensus that 20-30 influencers are the sole harbingers of good taste.
-It was… fun, to see the disparate trends of our era spliced together in a way that feels totally detached from mainstream fashion’s opinion.
+Instagram can make fashion feel stiflingly homogenous, defined by the ubiquity of a handful of pieces each season and by the general consensus that 20-30 influencers are the sole harbingers of good taste.
+It was—dare I say it—fun to see the disparate trends of our era spliced together in a way that feels totally detached from mainstream fashion’s opinion.
 Patricia Field’s protagonists tend to have a magpie-like approach to clothes, they’re attracted to something shiny and blessed with the sociopathic level of confidence required to pull them off.
 You don’t have to like the final product to appreciate it.

 In summation—let Emily live.
 There is a growing separation between what people actually like and what they say they like on the internet—on a macro level you have Donald Trump, on a micro level you have Emily in Paris.
 Everyone is purporting to hate a series they also decided to spend 5 hours of their lives watching.
 And I suspect those people, like myself, got through 10 episodes not because they thought the show was stupid (though it often was) but because it offered a much-needed dose of escapism in a strange and unsettling time.
 Things don’t need to be perfect or even particularly good for us to like them.
 Sometimes a spade is just a spade.
 And a Darren Star comedy set in Paris is just a Darren Star comedy set in Paris.